saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

 import useDocusaurusContext from '@docusaurus/useDocusaurusContext';
 import Giscus from "@giscus/react";

-There are many tools for handling complex architecture of deploying changes of your applications from the build stage to your cluster, most times the term and process of archiving this is called GitOps only if github is being used as the single source of truth in the scenerio.
+There are many tools for handling complex architecture of deploying changes of your applications from the build stage to your cluster, most times the term and process of archiving this is called GitOps only if GitHub is being used as the single source of truth in the scenario.
 <!--truncate-->
-And out of many of these tools, ArgoCD is one among the best that you can use, its also open source, and thats what i am are writing about here.
+And out of many of these tools, ArgoCD is one of the best that you can use, it's also open source, and that's what I am writing about here.

 ## Prerequisites:
-- A Running kubernetes Cluster provisioned using terraform
+- A Running Kubernetes Cluster provisioned using terraform
-- Kubectl installed and your kubeconfig file is set too(~/.kube/config).
+- Kubectl is installed and your kubeconfig file is set too(~/.kube/config).
-- Your deployments yaml file in your github repository, you can git clone mine, <a href="https://github.com/saintmalik/gitops-argocd" target="_blank">gitops-argocd</a>
+- Your deployments yaml file in your GitHub repository, you can git clone mine, <a href="https://github.com/saintmalik/gitops-argocd" target="_blank">gitops-argocd</a>

 ## Install Argo CD to your cluster

 Using the following terraform code, you can deploy argocd into your existing kubernetes cluster, but before you apply this code using ```terraform apply --auto-approve```, you need to create a folder named **argocd** and save the below configurations as **install.yaml** in the **argocd** folder you just created.

-The below argocd configurations is not good for production, because this isnt implementation for HA(High Availabilty), you can check <a href="https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/#high-availability" target="_blank">argocd HA docs</a> to set production ready config values.
+The below argocd configurations is not good for production, because this isn't implementation for HA(High Availability), you can check <a href="https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/#high-availability" target="_blank">argocd HA docs</a> to set production-ready config values.

 ```yaml title="install.yaml"